 Seamus is a very popular male name in Ireland, particularly among older generations.

 This name is often considered to be the Irish form of the English name James.
 Its meaning is “supplanter” or “one who plants”.

 Less commonly, the name can be spelled Seamas.
 The most well-known person with this name was the Irish poet Seamus Heaney, a laureate of the Nobel prize in Literature.Seán (pronunciation: shawn)

-Seán is a popular Irish name which has become well-used throughout the English-speaking world.
-Like the name Eoin, it means ‘God is gracious’.
+Seán is a popular Irish name that has become well-used throughout the English-speaking world.
+Like the name Eoin, it means “God is gracious”.

 The name is also often anglicized to Shaun.
 There are many famous people with this name, including Sean Bean, Sean Connery, and Sean Paul.

 Mythology and folklore are important in the history and culture of Ireland and are often a source for traditional Irish names.

 Many boys with Irish names are - perhaps unknowingly - using the moniker of a fierce warrior or strong king from mythology.
 These names have been around for thousands of years and are still popular today.
 Here are some well-loved traditional Irish boy names:Cian (pronunciation: key-un)